george24601/notes/pm/up.md

 3. If incidents from external, focus on that as it brings more impact.
 If it is internal, emphasize on it will give a (false) impression of internal disorganization

+# Scenario: got blamed for things out of your scope

+1. explain that not within your scope

+2. offer your solution - put more emphasis on what you can do to help solve the problem.